What is joint attention? What made you wonder about this term?

 If this doesn’t happen, point at the truck, look at the truck and say “there’s the truck”, make sure to look back at your child.

-At this time you can take his finger to point to the truck if he isn’t doing so himself.
+At this time you can take your child’s finger to point to the truck if they aren’t doing so themselves.

 Again, this works best if your child is actually interested in the toy.

 I hope that I have answered the question “what is joint attention?” for you.